 There are a number of different types of catheters for men available.
 All perform the same basic function of draining the bladder, but as we are all individuals, you may find that one catheter suits you better than another.
-Your specialist nurse will advise you on the choice available and the one that best suits your needs.
+Your specialist nurse will advise you on the choice of male catheters available and the one that best suits your needs.

 - Hydrophilic – these catheters have a special coating and either come ready to use or are activated after being immersed in water for around 30